Glisten/The_Project/Conversation.to.Action-Pull.Platform.md

 Conversation-to-Action Pull Platform
 ====================================

+A tool built for a purpose: enabling technology and information to get to those who need it, to become a global collective intelligence solution and governance space.

+Built collaboratively around the purposes and needs of communities of social practice, aggregating and integrating the ideas and existing codes of a community of techno practice.

 Empowering a network of issues-related learning and collaborative environments leading to action.
-Its goal is to make open-ended conversations generative or 'productive' in terms of engagement, resources pulled and pooled, outputs and outcomes
+Its goal is to make open-ended conversations generative or 'productive' in terms of engagement, resources pulled and pooled, outputs and outcomes.

-Enabling technology and information to get to those who need it, to become a global collective intelligence solution and governance space
+Deployable on darknets and P2P distributed server environments.

 We need to multiply the generative potential of conversations around social objects that  attract individual intentions into collective effort through an emergent  platform which enables:
 * Harvesting and productivity of conversations